Conformal Prediction for Hierarchical Data: Introduction

 \subsection{Motivation}

 Hierarchical data arise in many domains of applications, where values to be predicted are organized into basic categories that sum up to or may be aggregated into higher-level categories.
-Two examples include household expenditure surveys, where spendings on food, housing, taxes, etc., add up to the total household expenditure, or time series such as energy consumption data \citep{bregere2022online}, which are recorded at different geographic granularities.
-Such hierarchical structures are actually ubiquitous in economics, demography, and energy forecasting, and have motivated a specific line of research in point forecasting known as \emph{forecast reconciliation}.
+Two examples include household expenditure surveys, where spending on food, housing, taxes, etc., add up to the total household expenditure, or time series such as energy consumption data \citep{bregere2022online}, which are recorded at different geographic granularities.
+Such hierarchical structures are actually ubiquitous in various domains~(see the review article by \citealp{athanasopoulos2024forecast}), including economics, demography, retail sales and supply chain, energy forecasting.
+Forecasting methods were introduced to take into account the hierarchical structure directly in the training phase, which could be computationally extensive and reduce the flexibility in the choice of the model \citep{doumeche2025forecasting}.
+Therefore, the present study is based on an alternative line of research known as \emph{forecast reconciliation}.

-The aim of forecast reconciliation is to exploit the linear relationships defining the hierarchy in a post-hoc manner, so as to ensure that forecasts are \emph{coherent} across levels; this is often achieved via projections (not necessarily orthogonal ones).
+The aim of forecast reconciliation is to exploit the linear relationships defining the hierarchy in a post-hoc manner, after some initial forecasts were produced, so as to ensure that the final forecasts are \emph{coherent} across levels; this is often achieved via projections (not necessarily orthogonal ones).
 This idea was shown to be effective for improving the accuracy of point forecasts.
 However, extending these techniques to probabilistic forecasting remains a major challenge, despite the increasing importance of predictive uncertainty in modern decision-making \citep{gneiting2014probabilistic}.

 In parallel, \emph{conformal prediction} provides a general and model-agnostic framework for constructing finite-sample valid prediction regions from any underlying forecasting method.
 Both forecast reconciliation and conformal prediction are post-hoc procedures applied after point forecasts are obtained.
 This conceptual similarity naturally suggests combining them to produce improved, hierarchy-aware prediction regions.